xebialabs/blueprints/azure/microservice-ecommerce/README.md

 > For more detailed instructions, see [Deploy an app to AWS using a blueprint](https://docs.xebialabs.com/v.9.0/xl-release/how-to/deploy-to-aws-using-blueprints)
 > **Note:** This blueprint uses the same branch as the Google GKE example

+## Security warning

+This blueprint will store your Azure credentials as well as the cluster password token and the store admin password in plain text in a file called `xebialabs/secrets.xlvals`.
+This is not production-level secure.
+If you wish to use a more secure method for dealing with secrets and passwords, refer to the `showcases/dictionaries-and-secret-stores` blueprint for a demonstration that uses CyberArk Conjur or HashiCorp Vault to better store and handle secrets.

 ## Usage

 To use this blueprint, run `xl blueprint` in **the forked `e-commerce-microservice` directory of the repository you just cloned** and select: